iambrosie/Status/Programming Languages/PL_CONCEPTS.md

 ====
 Lisp is an acrynim for the *LISt Processor*, as lists comprise the main data structure in Lisp.

-[Recursive functions of symbolic expressions and their computation by machine] (http://www-formal.stanford.edu/jmc/recursive.pdf) by John McCarthy
+[Recursive functions of symbolic expressions and their computation by machine] (http://www-formal.stanford.edu/jmc/recursive.pdf) by John McCarthy [PDF]